trillianx/machine_learning_notes/Datacamp/Dealing With Missing Data/Dealing With Data Missing Notes.md

 ### Imputing Categorical Values

 So far we have imputed numerical values.
 However, we can do imputation on categorical values too.
+Here are the steps followed to achieve that:

+1. Convert non-missing categorical columns to ordinal values
+2. Impute the missing values in the ordinal DataFrame
+3. Convert back from ordinal values to categorical values

-But we need to first encode the categorical values before they can be imputed.
+So, first encode the categorical values before they can be imputed.
 We make use of *one-hot-encoding* to convert categorical to numerical values or use *ordinal encoder*.
 Next, we impute the NaN value with the "most frequent category".

 ```python
 from sklearn.preprocessing import OrdinalEncoder